jwong1MHS/picoCTF_2022/picoCTF_2022.md

 ```
 output of `substitution0.py`:
 ```
-└─$ python3 substitution1.py
+└─$ python3 substitution0.py
-CTFs (short for capture the flag) are a type of computer security competition.
-Contestants are presented with a set of challenges which test their creativity, technical (and googling) skills, and problem-solving ability.
-Challenges usually cover a number of categories, and when solved, each yields a string (called a flag) which is submitted to an online scoring service.
-CTFs are a great way to learn a wide array of computer security skills in a safe, legal environment, and are hosted and played by many security groups around the world for fun and practice.
-For this problem, the flag is: picoCTF{FR3QU3NCY_4774CK5_4R3_C001_4871E6FB}
+EKSZJTCMXOQUDYLFABGPHNRVIW

+Hereupon Legrand arose, with a grave and stately air, and brought me the beetle from a glass case in which it was enclosed.
+It was a beautiful scarabaeus, and, at that time, unknown to naturalists—of course a great prize in a scientific point of view.
+There were two round black spots near one extremity of the back, and a long one near the other.
+The scales were exceedingly hard and glossy, with all the appearance of burnished gold.
+The weight of the insect was very remarkable, and, taking all things into consideration, I could hardly blame Jupiter for his opinion respecting it.

+The flag is: picoCTF{5UB5717U710N_3V0LU710N_59533A2E}
 ```

 Flag: `picoCTF{5UB5717U710N_3V0LU710N_59533A2E}`